ChrisWilliamson123/attendance-tracker/README.md

 ## Setup
 1. Ensure you have Python 3 installed (project was developed using Python 3.6).
 Installation instructions are provided [here](http://docs.python-guide.org/en/latest/starting/installation/).
+2. Ensure that you have `npm` installed.
-1. Ensure you have `virtualenv` installed as a virtual environment will be needed to run the Flask server.
+3. Ensure you have `virtualenv` installed as a virtual environment will be needed to run the Flask server.
 Installation instructions can be found [here](https://virtualenv.pypa.io/en/stable/installation/).
-2. Create a virtualenv in the root of the project and install requirements:
+4. Create a virtualenv in the root of the project and install requirements:
 ```
 $ virtualenv -p python3 env
 $ source env/bin/activate
 $ pip install -r requirements.txt
 ```
-3. Navigate to the static folder and install node dependencies:
+5. Navigate to the static folder and install node dependencies:
 ```
 $ cd app/static
 $ npm install